acrastt/Utils/README.md

   functions that creates json/csv file when running benchmarks.
 - `NumberUtils`: A utility which processes numbers in Java, it currently has a function that converts numbers to string with ordinals.
-- `SerializableObject`: SerializableObject is a class which is serializable, it can be used for testing purposes.
-- `Benchmark`: How dare you?

 ## Getting Started